 Policies & Professional Standards

-The Career Management Center adopted a set of standards and policies to help guide and govern the recruiting process of the students in our program.
+The Career & Leadership team adopted a set of standards and policies to help guide and govern the recruiting process of the students in our program.
 We place a very high premium on professionalism, as do our recruiters.
 We encourage you to read the following standards and policies carefully and address any questions to our office.

 University Honor Code